kanisterio/kanister/docs/architecture.rst

 Repository Password Secret
 --------------------------
-This is the password secret used by controller to connect to Kopia repository.
+This is the secret password used by the controller to connect to the Kopia repository.
 It is referenced by the ``spec.repository.passwordSecretRef`` in the repository server CR.

 .. code-block:: yaml
   :linenos: